tltxyyy/Sales-Performance-Dashboard-with-Excel/README.md

 # Sales-Performance-Dashboard-with-Excel

 ## Main Aim
-* Provide a high level view of sales performance, by brand, vendor and category against the forecast for the purchasing team.
+* Create a robust and user-friendly dashboard that provides actionable insights at a glance.
+The dashboards serves a high level view of sales performance, by brand, vendor and category against the forecast for the entire purchasing team to be used during negotiations and reporting.
+* All data cleaning and dasboards are done solely in Microsft Excel to ensure ease of accessibility for the rest of the team.
-* Sales and Forecast datasets are fed into the dashboard.
+* Sales and Forecast datasets are fed into the dashboard mainly using sumifs formula.

 ## Dataset